nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 ![Vaultwarden](/images/self-hosting-3.png)

 Finally, we install *Vaultwarden* as docker container on our system.
-First we will need a working docker instalation.
+First we will need a working docker installation.
-I'll not describe the comlete procedure here, because it's subject to be modified with time.
+I'll not describe the complete procedure here, because it's subject to be modified with time.
 It's better to refer directly to the [Docker website](https://docs.docker.com/engine/install/) for more precise and up to date instructions.
 To start docker container with *Vaultwarden* run: